Frequently Asked Questions

 Making changes to an existing service will require the service to comply with the current Customer Requirements for Electric Service, including requirements for service and panel upgrades and meter accessibility.

 The first Idaho Power inspection is conducted at no charge.
-Starting March 23, 2021, a return trip charge of $61 may be billed to the customer each time Idaho Power personnel are dispatched to the job site but are unable to conduct the on-site inspection due to one or more of the conditions not being met that had been certified as complete by the customer or installer on the System Verification Form.
+A return trip charge of $52 may be billed to the customer each time Idaho Power personnel are dispatched to the job site but are unable to conduct the on-site inspection due to one or more of the conditions not being met that had been certified as complete by the customer or installer on the System Verification Form.
 This charge will appear on the customer’s bill the following month.

 Making changes to an existing service requires the service to comply with the current Customer Requirements for Electric Service.
 There may be additional costs, if you upgrade your service or panel or if your meter does not meet the accessibility requirements.